LawrenceKuria/Obsidian/README.md

 # Obsidian
-These are my obsidian notes
+These are my notes on all things CS related.